mozaik-association/mozaik/docs/Distribution-list-module.md

 # Distribution list module

-As with the standard Odoo module that allows to create mailing lists, the Mozaik distribution list module allows to create distribution lists.
+As with the standard Odoo module that allows to create mailing lists, the Mozaik distribution list module provide you to create distribution lists.
 Its advantage compared to the standard Odoo module is that it is much more complete and powerful.

+This module will give you the opportunity to:

+- Create distribution lists
+- Create inclusion and exclusion filters
+- Export information

 ## Distribution list
-The module first allows you to create a distribution list.
-You have to give a name to this list and you can also write a free note to this list.

-These distribution lists will be used to target specific targets based on the following criteria and then send emails to these targets using the <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">the marketing email module</a>.
+You can create a distribution list by giving a name to this list.
+The distribution list will create a list of specific contacts based on filters you created and will be used to target specific targets based on the following criteria and then send emails to these targets using the <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">the marketing email module</a>.

 ## Include and exclude filters

-A distribution list allows you to add filters that allow you to find a list of contacts that meet these filters and that will be included or exclude of the distribution list. filters can be created and saved as a template to be used for other distribution lists.
+A distribution list allows you to add filters that allow you to find a list of contacts that meet these filters and that will be included or exclude of the distribution list.
+Filters can be created and saved as a template to be used for other distribution lists.
 Once the different filters are added, it is possible to see the list of all the contacts found by applying the different filters.

 As with the include filters, the exclude filters work in the same way.
 Simply create one or more new filters that can be saved as a template to be reused later.
 Once the filters are selected, you can display a list of all the contacts that will NOT be part of the distribution list.